 PROPOSED BENEFICIARIES: Resident, Businesses and Visitors of Lower Manhattan will all benefit from these plans.
-Longterm planning provides funding to plan for public investments including a plan that transforms public boulevards into grand public promenades and one that capitalizes on the underutilized resources of Lower Manhattan.
+Long-term planning provides funding to plan for public investments including a plan that transforms public boulevards into grand public promenades and one that capitalizes on the underutilized resources of Lower Manhattan.
 By providing funding for these important long-term projects now, LMDC will ensure the ability to move forward on the critical components of the revitalization of Lower Manhattan as quickly as possible.

-During the four quarter of 2012, the City of New York worked on a budget that will be part of a a \$710,000 subrecipient agreement enabling LMDC to pay for City staffing costs pertaining to time spent on LMDC projects between January 1, 2007 and March 31, 2010.
+During the first quarter of 2013, LMDC and the City of New York worked on a \$710,000 subrecipient agreement that would enable LMDC to reimburse the city for its management of LMDC funded projects between January 1, 2007 and March 31, 2010.

-In the fourth quarter, LMDC worked with the University Settlement Society and the Chinatown Working Group on initiating a \$150,000 subrecipient agreement for a Chinatown Rezoning Study.
+In the first quarter, LMDC entered into a \$150,000 subrecipient agreement with the University Settlement Society to conduct a rezoning study for Chinatown.

-Activity Locations

-Address City County State Zip Status / Accept

-New York - Not Validated / N
+Address City County State Zip Status / Accept New York Not Validated / N

-Other Funding Sources Budg

-Other Funding Sources Amount

-No Other Funding Sources Found

-Total Other Funding Sources

-P-WTC-7700 P-WTC-7700
+Grantee Activity Number: P-WTC-7700 P-WTC-7700 Activity Title:

 Activitiy Category: Activity Status:

 Planning Under Way

-Project Number: Project Title:

-0901 Planning & Administration

-Projected Start Date: Projected End Date:
+0901 Planning & Administration Projected Start Date: Projected End Date:

-02/01/2002 12/31/2014

-Benefit Type: Area() Completed Activity Actual End Date:
+Benefit Type: Area ()

-National Objective: Responsible Organization:

 N/A Lower Manhattan Development Corporation

-Overall Oct 1 thru Dec 31, 2012 To Date
+Overall Jan 1 thru Mar 31, 2013 To Date

 Total Projected Budget from All Sources N/A \$7,184,621.00

-Total Budget \$7,184,621.00 \$7,184,621.00
+Total Budget \$0.00 \$7,184,621.00

 Total Obligated \$0.00 \$7,184,621.00

 Total Funds Drawdown \$0.00 \$7,184,621.00

 Program Funds Drawdown \$0.00 \$7,184,621.00

 Program Income Drawdown \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Total Funds Expended \$0.00 \$7,184,621.00

 Lower Manhattan Development Corporation \$0.00 \$7,184,621.00

-0.00 • • • •
+Match Contributed \$0.00 \$0.00

 PROJECT DESCRIPTION: LMDC has allocated \$7,184,621 for WTC Site and Memorial Planning.
 LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.
-LMDC¿s planning activities include the site planning for the World Trade Center site and the areas immediately surrounding the site.
+LMDC ¿s planning activities include the site planning for the World Trade Center site and the areas immediately surrounding the site.
 This planning includes selection of a site plan and development of design guidelines.
 LMDC¿s planning activities focus on the administration of the competition and planning for the memorial.
 HUD has authorized the use of up to 5% of the total grant to LMDC for costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.